-F/SP The course covers preparation, storage, and processing of data, documents, and illustrations; graphing, manipulating and simple analysis of data; computer- to-computer communications and file transfers; use of UOG network resources; and introduction to computer languages.
-Prerequisite: MA085 level II or math
+The course covers preparation, storage, and processing of data, documents, and illustrations; graphing, manipulating and simple analysis of data; computer- to-computer communications and file transfers; use of UOG network resources; and introduction to computer languages.
+Prerequisite: MA085 level II or math placement or consent of instructor.

-PROGRAMMING I
+CS201 PROGRAMMING I